-3 lbs. of Meth, 20 firearms and $30,000 in cash found by drug agents during DeKalb County
+Drug agents find 3 lbs. of meth, 20 firearms and $30,000 in cash during DeKalb Co. raid

-DEKALB COUNTY, Ala. – Several agencies worked together on a lengthy investigation involving a DeKalb County home for suspected drug activity.
+DEKALB COUNTY, Ala. - A months-long investigation in DeKalb County led to pounds of drugs, 20 guns, and more than $30,000 in cash.
+What deputies call a big bust with believed ties to Mexico happened in a seemingly unlikely place.

+If you head out to the Mount Vernon community on Lookout Mountain you might not pass another car for a while.
+If you get out of your car you'll hear birds and that's about it.
+It's a quiet place, and the people there like it that way.

-Agents searched a home on County Road 22 in the Mount Vernon area and found more than three pounds of Methamphetamine, three pounds of Marijuana, various controlled prescription drugs, 20 firearms, drug paraphernalia and over $30,000.00 in cash.
+DeKalb County Road 22 is a dirt road.
+That's where agents searched a home and found more than three pounds of Methamphetamine, three pounds of Marijuana, various controlled prescription drugs, 20 firearms, drug paraphernalia and over $30,000 in cash.
+"Several months the task force had been working on this case," explained DeKalb County Chief Deputy Michael Edmondson, "It put a dent in the drug trade in the Lookout Mountain area, Collinsville area."

+Deputies arrested Ismael Acevedo-Rodriquez, 28 and Krystal Fatima-Gallegos, 27.
+They're charged with trafficking in methamphetamine, trafficking in marijuana, five counts of unlawful possession of controlled substance, possession of forged instrument and unlawful possession of drug paraphernalia.
+Federal charges are coming as well.

+Investigators believe Acevedo-Rodriquez was supplying to drug dealers.
+"This is very big.
+We feel that he had ties back to Mexico," Edmondson said.

 Three children were also at the home at the time.
 They were turned over to DHR.